Hashi-corp/TAPO-P110-Backend/README.md

 # TAPO-P110-Backend
-Access data from proprietary TAPO API and insert into SQLite tables
+Access data from proprietary TAPO API and store it for customized visualizations.